tmobile/magentaA11y/_checklist-web/password-input.md

 - Identifies as some kind of secure input

 ### State
-- The show password checkbox should indicate its state on focus
+- The show password checkbox must indicate its state on focus

 ### Group
 - Include `for="input-id` in each `<label>` label to associate it with the input